giorgiogross/game_of_life/README.md

 show off an understandable and neat presentation of the game of life.

 #### How To Run
-I added the .jar file to this git repo so that you can launch it easily.
+I added the .jar file to this git repo on branch '[jar](https://github.com/ordsen/game_of_life/tree/jar)' so that you can launch it easily.
 However, to work with the code in an IDE head over to [Processing.org](https://www.processing.org), download the newest version of Processing and add the core.jar as library to your IDE project (located in ~/Processing/Contents/Java/core.jar).